G

 Diet

-Although they are small, goldcrests are avid eaters and enjoy a wide variety in their diet.
+Although they are small, Goldcrests are avid eaters and enjoy a wide variety of food.
 They have narrow pointed beaks, which work as an effective instrument to pick out insects from the bark of trees and dense pine needles.

-While insectivores, they eat seeds from the ground in winter.
+Although they are insectivores, they also eat seeds from the ground in winter.
 However, they will never eat bird seed mixes, peanuts, and sunflower hearts from feeders.
 Instead, they will search for food under leaves or from the upper surfaces of branches in coniferous habitats.
 Goldcrests are avid hunters and have a unique ability to catch insects while hovering.

 Reproduction

 Goldcrests mate for life and live in monogamous pairs.
-Males start their mating rituals in late April or early May and sing to mark their territory and attract a suitable mate.
-In addition, they raise their crowns, displaying the bright orange feathers beneath the crest.
+Males initiate their mating rituals in late April or early May, singing to mark their territory and attract a suitable mate.
+They also raise their crowns, displaying the bright orange feathers beneath the crest.

 A tall conifer can house several breeding pairs at different levels of the tree, meaning there are various territories in one tree.
 Males build their nests on the tree’s outer branches, and they mold them into the shape of a hammock.

-The female generally lays 9 to 12 pale smooth eggs covered in several markings, and she lays one egg per day.
-She will incubate her eggs for around 16 days.
-During the first week, the female broods and cares for the chicks.
-Then, the male will bring her food while she incubates the eggs.
+The female generally lays 6 to 14 pale, smooth eggs covered in several markings, and she lays one egg per day.
+She will incubate her eggs alone, while the male will bring her food during this time.
 Once they hatch, both parents will feed the chicks, who fledge at around 17 to 22 days.

 Lifespan

-On average, goldcrest only survives for one or two years in the wild.
+on average, a goldcrest only survives for one or two years in the wild.
 However, the longest lifespan on record in the wild is 7 years.
 Therefore, they could probably live even longer in captivity.
 Unfortunately, there is no data on record about their lifespans in captivity.

 Predators, Threats, and Conservation Status